christopheberle/us-wildfires/us-wildfires.md

     ## Sequential sampling (1 chains in 1 job)
     ## NUTS: [λ, Λ, σ]
     ## Sampling 1 chain for 1_000 tune and 1_000 draw iterations (1_000 + 1_000 draws total) took 4 seconds.
-    ## There were 83 divergences after tuning.
+    ## There were 153 divergences after tuning.
 Increase `target_accept` or reparameterize.
+    ## The acceptance probability does not match the target.
+It is 0.6104368913097249, but should be close to 0.8.
+Try to increase the number of tuning steps.
     ## Only one chain was sampled, this makes it impossible to run some convergence checks

 <img src="plots/lognormal.svg" title="schematic representation of the hierarchical model for a homogeneous Poisson process." alt="schematic representation of the hierarchical model for a homogeneous Poisson process." style="display: block; margin: auto;" />